Study Abroad in Short Trips or For a Semester

 Intensive 1 – 3 Week Classes Abroad

 Enjoy an intensive 1 – 3 week course with other Seton Hill students, taught in another country by a Seton Hill professor or in a foreign school affiliated with Seton Hill.
 These courses are offered during our shortened semesters in January (J-Term) or May (M-Term).
-Some of our most popular courses take place in:

 A Semester (Or Longer) Abroad

 Seton Hill’s Study Abroad Office will help you find and plan the semester abroad experience of your dreams, or help you arrange international internships or teaching assistantships.

 - You can travel the world and earn college credits.